tmtsoftware/osw-examples/docs/src/main/paradox/lscs/LSCSHcd.md

 ## Segment Monitor
 Segment Monitor is the longest piece of code in the project.
-Segment Monitor is an actor implementing a two state finite state machine that has the job of executing a segment command and waiting for responses.
+Segment Monitor is an actor implementing a two state finite state machine with the job of executing a segment command and waiting for responses.
 The code is long but is included here.

 Scala
 : @@snip [Submit]($lscs.base$/lscsComps/src/main/scala/m1cs/segments/hcd/SegComMonitor.scala) { #seg-mon }

-`SegComMonior` is created in the `starting` state, awaiting the `start` message from the HCD TLA.
+`SegComMonitor` is created in the `starting` state, awaiting the `start` message from the HCD TLA.
 When received, it sends the full segment command to each of the SegmentActors on the list passed into the monitor from the TLA (it will be 1 segment or a list of all segments).
 Once the commands are sent, it moves to the `waiting` state.